Samurai-Ebben/Portfolio/HellRacer/README.md

 ## Responsibilities
 A kart game involves numerous mechanics, but to ensure the gameplay is fun and exciting, the most crucial aspect is movement.
 Among these, the drifting mechanic stands out as particularly important.
 I was primarily responsible for developing this key drifting mechanic, along with creating the ghost system and a significant portion of the user interface (UI).

+# Ghost kart
+The ghost kart is the last best saved race of the player.
+It gives the player a challenge to break their own record or someone elses.

 <details>

  <summary> GhostRecorder script</summary>